parliamentarian-ssiitk/IIT-Kanpur-Constitution/CONSTITUTION.md

 13. The Finance Committee may also recommend to the Senate any ad-hoc financial measures consistent with the existing framework, which shall require a simple majority for sanction and shall be presented for approval as resolutions of the Senate.
 14. The Finance Committee shall submit regular reports (at least one in three months) on the status of the Gymkhana Finances.
 15. The guiding spirit in the expenditure of Gymkhana shall be economy at all stages and in all possible ways.
-16. Advances shall be given to the President and the General Secretaries (that is the five executives) or to any person they authorize, in writing, to do so against their name.
+16. Advances shall be given to the six executives or to any person they authorize, in writing, to do so against their name.
 All advances shall stand due against the names of the concerned executives unless and until satisfactorily accounted for in accordance with all the rules in force.
 17. Accounts for any expenditure should be submitted as early as possible after the amount has been withdrawn.
 If more than one advance or a large sum is pending, a further advance should only be sanctioned with the written consent of the Convener of the Finance Committee.
 18. If somehow expenditures have been done without taking the advances then the concerned club coordinator, cell overall coordinator or the Executive shall have to give an explanation to the Finance Convener and seek his/her permission to get the bills reimbursed.
 19. Payment for any bill shall be made only after the same has been verified for payment by the concerned overall coordinator or Executive.
 However, no bill/voucher shall be accepted as valid and adjusted for unless scrutinized and accepted as proper, as per rules laid down by the Students’ Senate and by the Finance Committee.